Deborah Birx: White House Coronavirus Task Force

 In a July 2022 interview with Fox News, Birx said, "I think we overplayed the vaccines, and it made people then worry that it's not going to protect against severe disease and hospitalization.
 It will.
 But let's be very clear: 50% of the people who died from the Omicron surge were older, vaccinated.
 So that's why I'm saying even if you're vaccinated and boosted, if you're unvaccinated right now, the key is testing and Paxlovid.
 It's effective.
 It's a great antiviral.
 And really, that is what's going to save your lives right now if you're over 70, which if you look at the hospitalizations, hospitalizations are rising steadily with new admissions, particularly in those over 70."

 George W. Bush Institute

 In March 2021, Birx joined the George W. Bush Institute in Dallas, Texas, as a senior fellow, working on initiatives to reduce health disparities and prepare for future pandemics.

 Personal life

-Birx lives with her parents, husband, and the family of one of her daughters in a multi-generational home.
+In 2020, Birx lived with her parents, husband, and the family of one of her daughters in a multi-generational home.
 Birx's husband, Paige Reffe, is a lawyer who held managerial roles in the Carter, Reagan, and Clinton administrations.